jrkienle/public-monorepo/packages/config/README.md

 ### TypeScript

-I have 3 TypeScript configs to standardize type checking between every app, package, and service in the monorepo.
-The following TSConfigs are available
+There are 3 TypeScript configs to standardize type checking between every app, package, and service in the monorepo.
+The following TSConfigs are available:

 - `./typescript/base-tsconfig.json` - Common TypeScript rules that **every** project must use
 - `./typescript/nextjs-tsconfig.json` - Next.js TypeScript rules based off of the `react` rules